-- DO NOT alter shore power connectors and use only compatible connectors. - Before connecting or disconnecting the shore power cord to your boat, make sure all breakers and switches on the AC master panel are turned Off. - To prevent shock or injury from an accidental dropping of the "hot" cord into the water, ALWAYS attach the shore power cord to the boat inlet first; then to the dockside connection.
-When disconnecting from shore power, disconnect the shore power cord from the dockside connection first. - NEVER leave a shore power cord connected to the dockside connection only. - Only use shore power cords approved for marine use.
+- DO NOT alter shore power connectors and use only compatible connectors. - Before plugging in or unplugging the shore power cord to your boat, make sure all breakers and switches on the AC master panel are turned Off. - To prevent shock or injury from an accidental dropping of the "hot" cord into the water, ALWAYS plug the shore power cord to the boat inlet first; then to the dockside outlet.
+When unplugging from shore power, unplug the shore power cord from the dockside outlet first. - NEVER leave a shore power cord plugged in to the dockside outlet only. - Only use shore power cords approved for marine use.
 NEVER use ordinary indoor or outdoor extension cords that are not rated for marine use.